rishabhanand12/js_closure/practice/hoisting.md

 var animal = "monkey";
 // Output or Error Message
 ```
+code is valid but the output will be different from expected because animal will be initialised to undefined and used before being assigned a valid value.

 ```js
 console.log(animal);
 let animal = "monkey";
 // Output or Error Message
 ```
+animal cannot be used before initialisation
 ```js
 console.log(animal);
 const animal = "monkey";
 // Output or Error Message
 ```
+animal cannot be accessed before initialisation

 ```js
 function sayHello(msg) {